-The allocation of personal tutors will be carried out by the Faculty and it is the responsibility of the Faculty to ensure that all taught students are allocated a tutor.
-There will be central support provided to assist the allocation process.
+The allocation of personal tutors will be carried out by Faculties on the basis of programme ownership.
+It is the responsibility of each Faculty to ensure that every taught student is allocated a personal tutor.

 There are three basic principles:

 The allocation process will be managed by the Faculty owning the programme and there will be a designated contact name for each Faculty.
 Faculty Managers will work together to manage the personal tutor allocations for students on combined degree programmes.
 Whilst the Faculty owning the programme is responsible for ensuring a personal tutor is allocated, that personal tutor may be from the other Faculty contributing to the combined degree.